gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 # Testing your installation

-* In the Julia terminal, issue the following command to test `divand`:
+* In the Julia terminal, issue the following command to test `DIVAnd`:

 ```julia
 Pkg.test("divand");